 The application deadline for the PhD program in epidemiology is December 1.

-The Bachelor's and the Master of Health Science (MHS) combined degree program is designed for undergraduate students at Johns Hopkins University who are majoring in Public Health Studies and who are already interested in pursuing an advanced degree through the combined degree program at JHSPH.
+The Bachelor's and the Master of Health Science (MHS) combined degree program is designed for undergraduate students at Johns Hopkins University who are majoring in Public Health Studies and who are already interested in pursuing an advanced degree through the combined degree program at the Bloomberg School.
 The Bachelor's/MHS prepares students for further graduate work or prominent careers in research and science.

 All applicants are encouraged to complete multiple biology and other science/math courses prior to entering the program.